wuzhengy/TAU/Communication over DHT.md

 For a public key's own NAT or connected other public key, either one of them will be non-symetric, because symetic can not connect to symetric.

 ## gossip types in peer to peer texting
-* frequency: node will issue gossip mutable data item according to it.
+* frequency: each node will indicate the current gossip frequency via mutable data item.
+It could be 1, 5, 10, 30, 60 seconds between gossips.
+Remote peer will understand how to get gossip given this time interval.
 ### from UI layer
-* signal a message that has sent to friend with its MsgDAGRoot immdeiately
+* gossip the new msgDagRoot when a message that has sent to friend immdeiately
-* signal current gossip frequency 1, `5`, 10, 30, 60, so other peers can form up mutable salt to get this gossip quicker. this `frequency` hope to increase the performance.
-* gossip: typing on A-B chat, form a new mutable temparary salt to hold new information.
+* signal current gossip frequency.
+* gossip user behavior: such as gossip "user typing on A<->B chat" with a new mutable salt, in this salt, remote peers can get new information instantly.
+This can potentially increase user behavior.
 ### from chain layer - put gossip according to freqence
 * `demand` some immutable data item
-* according the default frequency `publish` msgDAGroot update and make sure both side recorded other's public key. for the friends not 100% complete, it will send out gossip item request gossip answer from other peer.(3 signals: 50% never connected/connected, last msg time, last seen time )
+* according the default frequency `publish` msgDAGroot.
+This provide 3 signals: `50% connected`/`connected`, last msg time, last seen time.

+## when on non-meterred network, use single session, multiple interface; when on meterred network daily remaining > 500m, single session one interface, read only.